 We have time to explore the Plaka area and do some shopping.

-The class: It's all the excitement of an real adventure without (most) of the danger.
+The class: It's all the excitement of an real adventure without (almost all) of the danger.
 You aren't alone-here's your team.
 Me, Olympia (logistics coordinator from the Athens Center), Michael (archeologist), Alyssa (future archeologist, and TA for the second time).
 For the next trip it may not be all the same pepople (I'll be there) but it will be the same level of excellent support.